aria2/aria2/doc/manual-src/en/aria2c.rst

 .. option:: -o, --out=<FILE>

   The file name of the downloaded file.
+It is always relative to the directory given in :option:`--dir <-d>` option.
 When the :option:`--force-sequential <-Z>` option is used, this option is ignored.

   .. note::